k1r0s/angular-beers-dec19-separation-of-concerns/README.md

 6. `git tag` (you may checkout any tag to understand how the repo was build)

+##### Intro

-Intro: We're going to see a simple __Preact__ app which will grow a little while the talk to illustrate real problems that may appear in Development Process and how to deal with using modern techniques and tools such as ES7 Decorators.
+We're going to see a simple __Preact__ app which will grow a little while the talk to illustrate real problems that may appear during the Development Process and how to deal with using modern techniques and tools such as ES7 Decorators.

-Decorators are a feature that allows to nicely call HOF from elsewhere and, modify decorated subjects such as classes or methods. __Say adding behaviors non-invasively__.
-Decorators are still experimental but they're going to stay here for sure.
+Decorators are a feature that allows to nicely call HOF from elsewhere and modify decorated subjects such as classes or methods. __Say add behaviors non-invasively__.
+Decorators are still experimental but they're going to stay here __because most of modern Frameworks rely on them__.

-Decorators provides a nice syntax to allow __Declarative Programming__ and are the natural vehicle of __Inversion of Control__ techniques such as Dependency Injection, Advice Injection, Reflection and so forth.
+Decorators provide a nice syntax to allow __Declarative Programming__ and are the natural vehicle of __Inversion of Control__ techniques such as Dependency Injection, Advice Injection, Reflection and so forth.

 Today the subject is about dealing with code repetition which is due to some concerns, __often non-functional-concerns__, cannot be modularized in OOP, which means that naturally while the development process some __patterns__ of code, related with the architecture, spread all over the application often hiding what the program is actually trying to do.